LSP Server

-Lectic includes a small Language Server Protocol (LSP) server that provides completion for directives and macros, plus hovers.
+Lectic includes a small Language Server Protocol (LSP) server that provides completion for directives, macros, and common YAML header fields, plus hovers.
 It is stdio only.

-Where completions come from - Directives: built‑in suggestions for :cmd, :ask, :aside, :macro, and :reset. - Macros: merged from the same places and precedence as the CLI (higher wins): 1) System config: ${LECTIC_CONFIG}/lectic.yaml 2) Workspace config: lectic.yaml in the document directory 3) The document’s YAML header - Interlocutors: collected from the merged header as above, combining interlocutor and interlocutors. - De‑duplication is case‑insensitive on name.
+Where completions come from - Directives: built‑in suggestions for :cmd, :ask, :aside, and :reset. - Macro names: merged from the same places and precedence as the CLI (higher wins): 1) System config: ${LECTIC_CONFIG}/lectic.yaml 2) Workspace config: lectic.yaml in the document directory 3) The document’s YAML header - YAML header fields: - interlocutor / interlocutors blocks: top‑level interlocutor properties such as name, prompt, provider, model, temperature, max_tokens, max_tool_use, thinking_effort, thinking_budget, tools, and nocache. - model: provider‑appropriate model names. - tools array items: tool kinds after a bare -. - kit: ...: merged kit names from system/workspace/header. - agent: ...: merged interlocutor names. - native: ...: supported native types (search, code). - Interlocutors: collected from the merged header as above, combining interlocutor and interlocutors. - De‑duplication is case‑insensitive on name.
 Higher‑precedence entry wins. - The server shows a simple preview in the completion item.

-Behavior examples - Type : → suggestions for directives. - Type :mamacro appears and inserts :macro[$0]. - Type :macro[ → invoke completion to see macro names; select one to fill the bracket content. - Type :ask[ or :aside[ → invoke completion to see interlocutor names; selecting a name replaces only the text inside the []. - Type :: or ::: → no suggestions (reserved for directive fences). - Place the cursor inside :macro[name] or :ask[Name] and invoke “Go to Definition” to jump to the YAML name in the document header.
-If not present locally, the LSP will jump to the name in the nearest config (lectic.yaml in the document directory, then the system config).
+Behavior examples - Type - on a line inside tools: → suggestions for tool kinds (exec, sqlite, mcp_*, native, kit, …). - Type : → suggestions for directives and macro names. - Type :su (with a summarize macro defined) → summarize appears and inserts :summarize[]$0. - Type :ask[ or :aside[ → invoke completion to see interlocutor names; selecting a name replaces only the text inside the []. - Type :: or ::: → no suggestions (reserved for directive fences). - Place the cursor on a directive (e.g., :name[], :ask[Name]) or a name field in the YAML header (e.g., name: Assistant) and invoke “Go to Definition” to jump to the relevant definition.
+If multiple definitions exist (e.g., a local override of a workspace or system interlocutor), the LSP returns all locations, prioritized by proximity (local > workspace > system).

 Neovim setup (vim.lsp.start) - Minimal startup for the current buffer: